Gudea, Prince of Lagash

 “Gudea, Prince of Lagash” depicts Gudea who was the political and religious governor of Lagash, in Southern Mesopotamia, one of the oldest Sumerian cities.
-The inscription is a dedication to the god Ningishzida, who was Gudea’s personal god.
+The inscription is a dedication to the god Ningishzida, who was Gudea’s god.
 It lists the temples built by the Gudea, ending with the temple of Ningishzida, where the statuette stood.
-This statue was found during the excavations at Tello (ancient Girsu), capital of the kingdom of Lagash.
+This statue was discovered during the excavations at Tello (ancient Girsu), capital of the kingdom of Lagash.

 Lagash was an ancient city located northwest of the junction of the Euphrates and Tigris rivers near the modern town of Ash Shatrah, Iraq.
 Lagash (modern Al-Hiba) was one of the oldest cities of the Ancient Near East.
 Nearby Girsu (modern Telloh), was the religious center of the Lagash state.